When you go to the doctor, she treats your complaint — sore throat, upset stomach, insomnia, whatever symptom or trauma brought you to see her.

 This article will help you find out.

-Comment le Reiki peut nous aider is a French translation of this article you can print and share as is, without copying or changing the content or presentation in any way.
+Comment le Reiki peut nous aider is a French translation of an earlier version of this article you can print and share as is, without copying or changing the content or presentation in any way.
 Voici une traduction de cet article, que vous pouvez imprimer et partager sans copier ou modifier le contenu ou la présentation en aucune façon: Comment le Reiki peut nous aider.

-Como Ayuda el Reiki? is a Spanish translation of this article you can print and share as is, without copying or changing the content or presentation in any way.
+Como ayuda el reiki? is a Spanish translation of an earlier version of this article you can print and share as is, without copying or changing the content or presentation in any way.

-Como o Reiki pode lhe ajudar? is a Portuguese translation of this article you can print and share as is, without copying or changing the content or presentation in any way.
+Como o Reiki pode lhe ajudar? is a Portuguese translation of an earlier version of this article you can print and share as is, without copying or changing the content or presentation in any way.

-Como o Reiki pode lhe ajudar? is a Brazilian translation of this article you can print and share as is, without copying or changing the content or presentation in any way.
+Como o Reiki pode lhe ajudar? is a Brazilian translation of an earlier version of this article you can print and share as is, without copying or changing the content or presentation in any way.

-Looking for credible information about Reiki from an experienced professional?
-Please sign up here.
+Looking for credible information about Reiki practice from a professional with 30+ years of experience?
+Please join my email list here.